Mark-Shun/SceneScout/README.md

 ```

 ## Planned features
-- Additional flags to set image quality, detector used for detecting the scenes, threshold.
+- Configurable settings.ini file to adjust parameters like: detector type, skipping existing folders, threshold, etc
-- Looking into detection optimization (if possible)
+- Looking into detection speed optimization (if possible)

 ## Current limitations
 - Folders get inspected one level deep (though perhaps you might not want it to endlessly process unintended videos deeper into the folder structure)
-- The resizing of the image is not done gracefully (currently anything above 720p gets downscaled to 720p, not necesarilly respecting the original aspect ratio currently)
+- The resizing of the image is not done gracefully (currently anything above 720p gets downscaled to 720p, not necesarilly respecting the original aspect ratio)
 - Text on the pictures can misallign depending on the resolution of the input video
 - Very long file names won't fit burned on the image
+- Illegal characters in a file name (\,/,:,*,?,",<,>,|), don't get handled properly.
+Seemingly processing but not saving the frames on at least Windows.